-The bigger and more technologically advanced Telenor get, the more warm and human they are determined to remain.
-This is the essence of the film and of the overall "Built Around People" theme we created.
-It has helped push Telenor's share price to an all-time high and make it the most valuable brand in its home country Norway.
+The bigger and more technologically advanced the Telenor Group becomes, the more warm and human they are determined to remain.
+This is the essence of the film and our "Built Around People" positioning upon which it was based.

 Telenor's global HQ is a spectacular 2.75 million square feet complex, housing 4,000 people, Scandinavia’s largest art collection and stunning outdoor installations by artists including Jenny Holzer.

 A great day of festivities was planned to celebrate its 10th anniversary there.
 But what’s a great party without great decorations?
-We created a massive installation that out-Holzered them all.
-In keeping with our global campaign mantra “Built Around People", we wallpapered every square inch of Fornebu HQ with shots of everybody who works there, each celebrating the anniversary in their own individual way.
+We created an installation that out-Holzered them all, wallpapering every square inch of Fornebu HQ with shots of everybody who works there — each celebrating the anniversary in their own individual way.